vuoro/sahti/README.md

 getContext(world).update("time", Date.now());
 ```

 `props` contains examples of the kind of data your components will be able to take in.
-Each of these will become an instanced buffer, automatically updated as your components mount and update.
+Each of these will become an instanced attribute buffer, automatically updated as your components mount and update.

 ```js
 const Example = component({props: { position: [0, 0] }, …});